Email Virus - Complete Guide to Email Viruses Plus Best Practices

 You’re probably familiar with computer viruses and the unpleasant consequences they can have for users, but are you aware of the serious implications that an infection could have for your company?

 Computer viruses are extremely prevalent and can compromise sensitive information, destroy data, harm hardware and waste copious amounts of time, resources and energy.
 User-downloaded viruses are responsible for 2,000,000 to 5,000,000 attacks per day.
 Some notorious viruses have resulted in billions of dollars worth of damages.
-The most expensive computer virus of all time, dubbed MyDoom, caused $38 billion in damages and was estimated to impact 25% of all emails in 2004.

 This past July, a ‘Shipping Information” phishing scam targeted over 3,000 small businesses.
 The fraudulent email claimed to contain UPS shipping information and instructed recipients to click on a seemingly innocent link to track a package.
 In reality, this was a malware link, which released a virus onto the target’s computer.